-A swing arm curtain rod should usually cost between $5 and $150, depending on the size and type.
-This curtain rod is formed in a unique L-like shape attached to the wall at one side.
+A swing arm curtain rod should cost between $5 and $150, depending on the size and type.
+This curtain rod is formed in a unique L-shape attached to the wall at one side.
 The rest of the rod swings out to the left or right, giving you more options to open and close your drapes or curtains.
-Swing arm rods can be quite elegant but cannot withstand the same weight as other rod types, so it may need additional hardware with heavy curtains.
+Swing arm rods can be quite elegant but cannot withstand the same weight as other rod types.
+They may need additional hardware with heavy curtains.

 Continental curtain rods range from $5 to $150, depending on the size, style, and materials.
 These rods feature flat and wide designs for hanging valance window treatments or single layers of drapery.
 They work well with curtains with minimal pleating and create a smooth look for curtains with thicker fabric.
-They are usually simple, putting the focus firmly on the curtains or drapes.
+They are usually simple, focusing firmly on the curtains or drapes.
 Though they can be used with any curtain material, they work better with opaque options because they are not very decorative on their own.

 A tension curtain rod usually costs between $5 and $150.
-This is one of the simplest types of curtain rods using tension to stay in place.
+This is one of the simplest curtain rods using tension to stay in place.
 These rods are usually very easy to install because they do not require special hardware fitted into the wall, and they stay in place through tension.
-However, they can be less rigid and may collapse under heavy curtains, so they must be handled with care.
+However, they can be less rigid and may collapse under heavy curtains, so they must be handled carefully.

-Expect to pay around $5 to $300 for a single curtain rod, depending on the size and style.
+Expect to pay $5 to $300 for a single curtain rod, depending on the size and style.
 Single curtain rods come in many types and styles, ranging from simple and affordable to elaborate and elegant.
 Some single curtain rods are designed to be placed in wall sconces or other types of decorative holders.
 This adds to the overall cost, including installation, but can make a simple single rod look much more elegant or modern, depending on the style.